jxnblk/blog/src/posts/patterns-for-style-composition-in-react.md

 	)
 }

-// Wrap the component with the functionality from the higher-order component export default CarouselContainer(HeroCarousel)
+// Wrap the component with the functionality from the higher order component export default CarouselContainer(HeroCarousel)
 ```